-- The inclusion of high-level governance and service delivery indicators focused on visible wins; - The inclusion of appropriate strategic financial indicators; - Focus on improving the budgeted cash position and short term liquidity; - Measurable indicators: - Realistic anticipated revenue.
-The collection rate must be prudent considering current economic trends; - Reduction of the Operating expenditure budget (Table A4) in line with the realistic anticipated receipts related to the Operating revenue budget;

-- A gradual improvement of Operating surpluses that will be used for the repayment of arrear obligations; - Adjustment of internal contributions to the capital programme in line with affordability or removal of internal contributions to the capital programme from the budget if necessary; - A cash flow which presents a positive Cash and cash equivalents at year-end balance on Table A7 for the current year - including fixed cost obligations (Bulk suppliers - current account / Eskom and Water Board Payment Plans); and - The audited 2021/22 Annual Financial Statements (AFS) figures being used as the baseline for the Budget funding plans for plans that are tabled and approved by Council before 31 August 2023 and the pre-audited 2022/23 AFS figures being used as the baseline for the plans that are tabled and approved by Council after 31 August 2023.
+- The inclusion of high-level governance and service delivery indicators focused on visible wins; - The inclusion of appropriate strategic financial indicators; - Focus on improving the budgeted cash position and short term liquidity; - Measurable indicators; - Realistic anticipated revenue.
+The collection rate must be prudent considering current economic trends; - Reduction of the Operating expenditure budget (Table A4) in line with the realistic anticipated receipts related to the Operating revenue budget; - A gradual improvement of Operating surpluses that will be used for the repayment of arrear obligations; - Adjustment of internal contributions to the capital programme in line with affordability or removal of internal contributions to the capital programme from the budget if necessary; - A cash flow which presents a positive Cash and cash equivalents at year-end balance on Table A7 for the current year including fixed cost obligations (Bulk suppliers current account / Eskom and Water Board Payment Plans); and - The audited 2022/23 Annual Financial Statements (AFS) figures were used as the baseline for the Budget funding plans that were tabled and approved by Council before 31 August 2024 and the pre-audited 2023/24 (AFS) figures must be used as the baseline for the plans that are tabled and approved by Council after 31 August 2024.

-B. Monthly Reporting of the Budget funding plans
+Monthly Reporting of the Budget funding plans